CodyTheCoderPrice/Celestial-photos-app/README.md

 5. As a user, I would like to be able to see how many days in a row I’ve used the app (SQLite) - Emily Vogel
 6. As a user, I would like to be able to see astronomy notifications on app startup (DONKI API) - Emily Vogel
 7. As a user, I would like to be able to see a current photo of the Earth (EPIC API)\* - Eniola Akinola
-8. As a user, I would like to be able to search for videos and images (NASA Image and Video Library API) - Eniola Akinola

 \* For some reason the git history is completely different for story #7 and has not been merged into master.
 You can see this functionality on the [epic branch](https://bitbucket.org/evogel1999/celestial-photos-app/src/epic/).